PhilGrunewald/MeterData/README.md

 The `reference` field was introduced in January 2018.
 Prior entries are *NULL*.
 The ``referees`` field has been omitted from this deposition for confidentiality reasons.
 This field can contain the names of people who referred a participant to the study.

-The `timestamp` is the date and time when the record was created, i.e. when a participant first singed up.
+The `timestamp` is the date and time when the record was created, i.e. when a participant first signed up.

 The full **Household** table with all survey questions and answer ranges is shown in Table 6.